Four more small energy firms could go bust next week

 But paying that credit out to customers is a further disincentive for companies to take on new business.

-Edinburgh-based People's Energy supplies gas and electricity to about 350,000 homes and 1,000 businesses, while Dorset-based Utility Point has 220,000 domestic customers.
+Edinburgh-based People's Energy supplied gas and electricity to about 350,000 homes and 1,000 businesses, while Dorset-based Utility Point had 220,000 domestic customers.

 At the beginning of 2021 there were 70 energy suppliers in the UK.
 Industry sources say there may be as few as 10 left by the end of the year.

+Government sources have said the impacts on small energy companies that might be the most exposed are being monitored.

-It comes as the government is holding urgent talks with representatives from the energy industry amid growing concern about the spike in wholesale gas prices.
+It comes as the government is holding urgent talks with representatives from the energy industry amid growing concern about the impact of the spike in wholesale gas prices on households and businesses, including food manufacturers.

 But the Department for Business, Energy & Industrial Strategy said on its website: "While we are not complacent, we do not expect supply emergencies this winter."